cryptoguru0125/cryptoguru0125/README.md

   </ul>
  </ul>
  <br>
 Which of my skills do you expect will make your business more efficient and energetical?
-How about going together onto the success?
+How about going together to the success?
 <br>
 I am a professional freelancer so that I will do the best being strictly punctual and with the best quality of progress.
-If we go to the same goals, I ensure that we will surely be happier feeling trusted more and more with my skills, agile manner and genuine attitude while time go on.
+If we go to the same goal, I ensure that we will surely be happier feeling trusted more and more with my skills, agile manner and genuine attitude while time go on.
 <br>
 Thanks a lot.
 <br><br>